top of page

 Sadly, many insurance companies do not cover home birth or midwifery care with a CPM, though I encourage you to check with your particular insuring company to find out what your plan covers.
 We work with a billing company to try and get some reimbursement, yet it depends on the specific insurance company.
 The good news is that a homebirth typically costs about 1/2 or 2/3 of the cost to your insurance company for a typical hospital birth.
 This is worth pointing out to your insurance provider!
 Your out-of-pocket costs will depend on your particular insurance plan.

 Midwifery care, even without insurance coverage, can be affordable!
 This is because the cost for your complete birth package is often similar to or less than the cost of your deductible for maternity care in the hospital, and that doesn't even include additional doctor's fees, hospital stay fees, prenatal or newborn care.
-I believe that money should not be the reason you do or do not choose a certain care provider, so please contact me to determine a plan for payment that will work for you!
+We believe that money should not be the reason you do or do not choose a certain care provider, so please contact us to determine if we can create a plan for payment that will work for you!

 Another option to consider is using a Medical health Cost Sharing group which does cover homebirth with a CPM: